On this page

 enablePersonalization in your index settings.
 If you enable

 enablePersonalization as an index setting, every query made to that index uses personalization by default unless overridden at query time.

 Whether you set

 enablePersonalization at query time or at the index level, you must send a user’s

 userToken with each query you want to personalize.
 Without it, Algolia doesn’t know which user affinity profile to apply to personalize the results.

-Algolia provides tools to help your debug your Personalization implementation if it isn’t working as expected.
-First, you should ensure you’ve taken all the steps listed in the implementation checklist.
-If you have, you can use the Implementation help tab in the Personalization section of the dashboard.
+Algolia provides tools to help you debug your personalization implementation if it isn’t working as expected.
+First, you should ensure you’ve taken all the steps in the implementation checklist.
+If you have, use the Implementation help tab in the Personalization section of the dashboard.